VijayVJ4500/Pet-Finder/README.md

 Run it with:

-bash
-Copy code
+##Run it in the background
-nohup ./error_watch.sh &
+nohup ./monitor_petfinder.sh &

 🧠 Assumptions